-- (i) The event is not designed as a test of speed, but of the reliability of the vehicle over long distance, and of the consistency and skills of the crew. - (ii) The object is to complete the course, visiting all of the control points along the way, within the time schedule set. - (iii) The field will be divided into classes based on vehicle age, cc and/or body type - (iv) A General Classification will be established, based on the lowest penalties incurred; this will be confirmed in the ASRs
+- (i) The event is not designed as a test of speed, but of the reliability of the vehicle over long distance, and of the consistency and skills of the crew. - (ii) The object is to complete the course, visiting all of the control points along the way, within the time schedule set. - (iii) The field will be divided into classes based on vehicle age, cc and/or body type. - (iv) A General Classification will be established (with the exception of Le Jog), based on the lowest penalties incurred; this will be confirmed in the ASRs.